 Gemma Chan

-Gemma Chan (born 29 November 1982) is an English actress.
+Gemma Chan (born 29 November 1982) is a British actress.
 A graduate of Worcester College, Oxford, Chan began acting during the late 2000s, making her film debut in 2009.
-She rose to attention with her leading role in the Channel 4 science fiction series Humans (2015–2018).
-Chan came to international prominence with her starring roles in Crazy Rich Asians and as Elizabeth Hardwick in Mary Queen of Scots (both 2018).
-She next starred in the Marvel Cinematic Universe films Captain Marvel (2019) and Eternals (2021), portraying Minn-Erva and Sersi, respectively.
-She also had a voice role in the Disney animated film Raya and the Last Dragon (2021) and appeared in Olivia Wilde's psychological thriller Don't Worry Darling (2022) and Gareth Edwards' science fiction action film The Creator (2023).
+She rose to attention with her leading role in the Channel 4 science fiction series Humans (2015–2018), and gained prominence with her starring film roles in Crazy Rich Asians and as Elizabeth Hardwick in Mary Queen of Scots (both 2018).
+Chan next starred in the Marvel Cinematic Universe films Captain Marvel (2019) and Eternals (2021), portraying Minn-Erva and Sersi, respectively.
+She also appeared in Olivia Wilde's psychological thriller Don't Worry Darling (2022) and Gareth Edwards' science fiction film The Creator (2023).
+She had a voice role in the Disney animated film Raya and the Last Dragon (2021).
+Offscreen, Chan has been labeled a fashion icon.
 (Via Wikipedia)